PrinceOfPuppers/smart-home-server/devices/esp-dashboard/README.md

 - M2 Screws and nuts
 - M4 Screws and nuts
 - 220 uF capacitor (optional, helps reduce LCD flicker)
-- wire splicing or soldering (needed if capacitor is used)
+- Wire splicing or soldering (needed if capacitor is used)
 - Orange light filter sheets (optional to change LCD color)

 ## Assembly